 Achievement Medal (13-18) $150

-- At the first meeting of the year have members set goals using this plan.
+- At the first meeting of the year, members set goals using this plan.
 These become your member’s goals that can simply be listed in the Project Record Book goals section.

-- It may take more than 1 year to complete a level.
+- It may take more than one year to complete a level.
 Only one level per year will be awarded at that year’s ACHIEVE Banquet.

 - There is a Policy Document explaining all other parts of the Lee County Achievement plan.